WasatchPhotonics/Wasatch.PY/README_SETTINGS.md

 - acquire
     - (value ignored) triggers an acquisition
+- acquisition_take_dark_enable
+    - (bool) if acquisition_laser_trigger_enable, automatically takes a dark before enabling the laser and attach to Reading
 - acquisition_laser_trigger_delay_ms
     - (delay in ms) sets the delay AFTER firing the laser BEFORE the acquisition starts